JonathanTSilva/opcua-analyser/README.md

 # OPC UA Traffic Analyser: uanalyser

+➕ Traffic analyser for intrusion detection in OPC UA networks

 ## Information

 Below are the guide tables with essential information about the test files used in the development of this tool